Russian Mennonites: Terminology

 Many Mennonites, particularly in Western Canada, use the term "Russian Mennonite" as term of culture or ethnicity referring to their Dutch and Prussian ancestry and heritage, even if they never lived in Russia themselves.
 The term, does not, however, mean that they are ethnically Russian, but refers to the country they lived in before immigrating to the Americas.
 "Low-German Mennonites" is also used in order to avoid this conflation.

 Russian Mennonites can be further divided into several groups and labels based on immigration history.
 The term "Kanadier" refers to Russian Mennonites who came to Canada in the 1870s, some of whom later moved to Mexico.
 The label "Russlander" refers to Russian Mennonites who came to the Americas in the 1920s.
+Those who left Europe after World War II were often called "displaced persons" or "DPs", although this term is not specific to Mennonites.
 The term "Aussiedler" refers to Russian Mennonites who stayed in the Soviet Union throughout the 20th century before leaving for Germany or the Americas following the collapse of the Soviet Union.